BestUsername/takehome_test_go/README.md

 ## Some Notes
 - I changed the output format because the given format wasn't valid JSON.
 - Using channels wasn't required as each goroutine edited the Order objects in-memory, lowering system requirements.
+- There were no specifications about how to handle data validation errors.